Chinese lantern structure

 In chemistry, the Chinese lantern structure is a coordination complex where two metal atoms are bridged by four bidentate ligands.
 This structure type is also known as a paddlewheel complex.
 Examples include chromium(II) acetate, molybdenum(II) acetate, and rhodium(II) acetate, copper(II) acetate dihydrate.
-The name reflects a resemblance between the structure and a Chinese paper lantern.
-Often these compounds bind additional ligands at the sites across from the M---M vector.
+The name is derived from the resemblance between the structure and a Chinese paper lantern.
+Often additional ligands are bound to the metal centers along the M---M vector.
 The degree of metal-metal bonding varies according to the d-electron configuration.